keith-ratcliffe/555-timer-projects/03-dual-led-flasher-with-potentiometer/README.md

 ## Step 1: Breadboard Orientation

-* Place the breadboard on a flat surface, and orient it so that Row 1 is at the top from your point of view.
+Place the breadboard on a flat surface, and orient it so that Row 1 is at the top from your point of view

 ![Orient Breadboard](../images/03/01_breadboard.png)
 ---